base-org/pessimism/docs/architecture/etl.markdown

 ### Geth Account Balance Oracle Register
 An `AccountBalance` register refers to a native ETH balance output extracted from a go-ethereum node.
 This register is used for creating `Oracle` components that poll and extract native ETH balance data for some state persisted addresses from a go-ethereum node in real-time.
 Unlike, the `GethBlock` register, this register requires knowledge of an address set that's shared with the risk engine to properly function and is therefore addressable.
-Because of this, any invariant that uses this register must also be addressable.
+Because of this, any heuristic that uses this register must also be addressable.

 ## Managed ETL